bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 > Calculation with operations for generate variant_id and variant type,
 > extract HGVS from snpEff annotation, select NOMEN from snpEff HGVS
 > with a prioritized transcript (from prioritization transcript
-> calculation) and list of transcripts of preference, with a specific
+> calculation) and list of transcripts of preference, a list of NOMEN
-> NOMEN pattern
+> fields, with two specific NOMEN patterns

 > ``` json
 > {